If you’ve followed me for any length of time, you know I’m a HUGE proponent of using visual content on social media.

 Unfortunately, I often see businesses making visual content mistakes that don’t drive traffic and end up costing them sales.

-Images have a way of grabbing attention, getting people to comment and share, and of making your content more interesting and more relatable.
-Using the right images and videos can also entice click-throughs, thereby increasing traffic and sales.
+Images and videos have a way of grabbing attention, getting people to comment and share, and of making your content more interesting and more relatable.
+Using the right images and videos can also entice clickthroughs, thereby increasing traffic and sales.

 However, making certain visual content mistakes can actually accomplish just the opposite: it can make your content (and by extension, your business) seem outdated, tacky or irrelevant.

-This post will look at some common visual content mistakes that apply to any type of visuals you use or share: from infographics, to banner ads, to blog graphics, to image quotes and more.
+This post will look at some common visual content mistakes that apply to any type of visuals you use or share: from infographics, to blog graphics, to image quotes and more.

-How These Visual Content Mistakes Are Costing You Traffic and Sales:
+7 Visual Content Mistakes That Are Costing You Traffic and Sales

 Image courtesy of Free Digital Photos

 Stock photos have their place, especially when you’re working with a very limited (or non-existent) budget.
 However, you do need to use some serious discretion when choosing which stock images to use.